jspann21/z3950_search_for_marc/README.md

 3. **Displaying Search Results**:
    - If the server returns a valid response, the application processes the returned data.
-   - **Number of hits**: If multiple records are found, the server response includes a "Number of Hits" line, which indicates how many records match the query.
-This is displayed in the results window.
+   - **Number of Hits**: Displays the number of records matching the query from each server.
-   - The search results window will show summaries of each server response, including the **number of hits** returned by each server.
+   - The search results window shows summaries of each server response, including the **number of hits** returned by each server.

      ![image](https://github.com/user-attachments/assets/2468adea-41a5-4d7a-ac2e-2ab2e26b8e25)